cgray5210/Efficient-String-Merging-Strategy/README.md

 # Efficient-String-Merging-Strategy

+In the context of cybersecurity, efficient data handling and manipulation are essential for tasks such as secure communication protocols, log analysis, and data encryption.
+This algorithm demonstrates how to merge strings in an alternating fashion, a technique that can be useful in optimizing processes like data transmission, where alternating or combining different data sources securely is necessary.
+Understanding and applying efficient algorithms like this one can help enhance the performance and security of systems that require rapid and secure data processing.

 # Intuition

 The goal is to merge two strings by alternating their characters, starting with the first string.
 If one string is longer than the other, the remaining characters from the longer string should be appended at the end.
 A natural way to approach this is to iterate over both strings in parallel and append characters from both strings to a result string.
 Once the shorter string runs out of characters, append the remaining characters from the longer string.